Magyartanulas/magyartanulas.github.io/word_building.md

 ***Note:*** it is highly advised not to deconstruct every word you see, lest you get the wrong idea, e.g. beszél does *not* equal be + szél.

----
+### Digression

-**Digression:** You may have heard of the famous 44-letter long word `megszentségteleníthetetlenségeskedéseitekért` and just for fun, we'll go through all of it.
+You may have heard of the famous 44-letter long word `megszentségteleníthetetlenségeskedéseitekért` and just for fun, we'll go through all of it.

 * `szent` - holy/saint.
 * `szentség` - holiness/saintliness